csamii/alx_html_css/css_advanced/README.md

 ## 📌 Notes

 * This project currently has no JavaScript or interactivity.
-* Styling must be implemented manually in CSS.
+* Styling was implemented manually in CSS.
 * Ideal for practicing responsive layout and typography.

 ---